Consumer edition active

 Language disorders are diagnosed by comparing the child’s language with that expected for children of the same age.

 Most important, parents or caretakers should be alert for communication problems in children and should contact a doctor if they suspect such a problem.
 Checklists of communication developmental landmarks are available and can help parents and caregivers detect a problem.
-For example, if children cannot say at least two words by their first birthday, they may have a communication disorder.
+For example, if children cannot say at least 2 words by their first birthday, they may have a communication disorder.

 More Information

 The following is an English-language resource that may be useful.
-Please note that THE MANUAL is not responsible for the content of this resource.
+Please note that The Manual is not responsible for the content of this resource.

 quizzes_lightbulb_red